chrisc88/chrisc88.github.io/README.md

-My goal for this project is to provide you with an easily accessible and shareable form of my resume.
+Hello and welcome to my resume and portofolio page.
+I set out with the goal of finding a way to provide you with an easily accessible and shareable form of my resume.
 In doing so, I found myself exploring and learning Github and Git Pages for the first time.

 Within this repository, you will find a couple pages which are outlined below.
 - **[Resume](https://chrisc88.github.io/Resume):** Provides a web-based version of my resume that I encourage you share!